-The results are robust to various geographic, pre-bridge village characteristics and villagelevel controls.
+The results are robust to various geographic, pre-bridge village characteristics and village-level controls.
 The baseline set of covariates includes controls for geographic and pre-bridge village characteristics such as population, the share of agricultural households, the age of village leaders, the share of modified roofs, the number of schools, car accessibility, access to water, total land area, rice output, and a dummy for whether a village has a stream and a dummy for villages with mountains.
-I also present results with township-time fixed effects for additional flexibility (each township has about 25 villages under its jurisdiction).
+I also present results with township-time fixed effects for additional flexibility.